FAQ

 The financial aspects that need to be considered when hiring workers internationally include recruitment costs, visas, relocation costs, accommodation and transport.
 There are also the costs of complying with regulations in both the sending and receiving countries.

 In addition, exchange rates and fluctuations in labour costs should be taken into account.
-Possible costs associated with cultural training and language tuition for posted workers should also be taken into account.
+Possible costs associated with cultural training and language tuition for posted workers should also be considered.

 It is particularly important to plan a budget for unforeseen events and develop strategies to minimise risk.
-In this way, potential financial uncertainties can be effectively eliminated.
+In this way, potential financial uncertainties can be effectively cushioned.

 What challenges does international employee leasing pose for companies?